One must wonder: “Why should I still bother with SMS marketing??“.

 Who SMS marketing is for?

-SMS is a fantastic marketing tool that shows no sign of slowing down.
+SMS messages are a fantastic marketing tool that show no sign of slowing down.
 Instead of declining with the surge of new technologies, it just solidified its presence in the text messaging world with growing numbers of adoption with each passing year.

-That being said, SMS marketing is perfect for any business that are looking to connect with their audience and create highly targeted and robust campaigns.
-It is a perfect mechanism for any business that want to:
+That being said, SMS marketing campaigns are perfect for any business that is looking to connect with its audience and create highly targeted and robust campaigns.
+It is a perfect mechanism for any business that wants to:

-There is a high chance that you would benefit greatly from SMS as a tool of communication, even if you are not included in the examples bellow.
+There is a high chance that you would benefit greatly from SMS as a tool of communication, even if you are not included in the examples above.